 Anybody buying a new car, including a pre-registered model or one with delivery mileage, needs to pay VAT at the full rate of 20%.
 This will be included in the ‘on the road’ (sometimes called OTR) price quoted by the seller and also covers any options or accessories fitted.

 Only those who are VAT registered and intend to use the car purely for business use can reclaim VAT.
-The rules around this are particularly strict, so if there is any intention of using the car for personal reasons, including traveling to and from work, you will still be required to pay VAT on the full purchase price.
+The rules around the purchase of a car, VAT recovery and use of the vehicle are particularly strict, so if there is any intention for private use of the car, including traveling to and from work, you will still be required to pay VAT on the full purchase price.

 Used Cars and VAT